KlaBier/klabier.github.io/_posts/2026-05-02-EntraMCPServer_Part1.md

 Before we dive in, a few things worth knowing upfront:
 - The MCP Server communicates via the Microsoft Graph API, which generally also supports write operations.
-- However, the current version of the MCP Server supports read operations only — which is perfectly sufficient for analysis scenarios.
+- However, the current version of the MCP Server supports read operations only, which is perfectly sufficient for analysis scenarios.
 - The MCP Server for Enterprise is currently in Public Preview.
 - No additional license costs apply.
 - This setup works well for lab use.
 For a team of multiple administrators, things get more complex:  each admin needs the secret for their own configuration e.g.